Harsh7-dev/text-to-image/README.md

    pip install -r requirements.txt
    ```

-2. Set up your `.env` file with your Hugging Face API token (optional)
+2. Set up your `.env` file with your Replicate API token

 3. Run the application:
    ```bash